juliangonzalez-tech/duetoday-showcase/README.md

 Most productivity apps feel overloaded, distracting, or built for corporate workflows instead of real student life.

-Students balance:
+Students manage:
+- classes
+- exams
-- school
+- assignments
 - sports
 - work
-- goals
-- personal life
+- personal responsibilities
 - deadlines

-But most apps make planning feel more stressful instead of simpler.
+Yet most planning apps create more stress instead of reducing it.

+Users often know they are busy, but they do not know what deserves attention first.

 ---